biomemsLAB/DrCell/README.md

 # DrCell

+## About

-DrCell is a Matlab based tool to analyze electrophysiological data recorded with microelectrode array (MEA) chips.
+DrCell is a MATLAB based tool to analyze electrophysiological data recorded with microelectrode array (MEA) chips.

 Supported signals:
 - Neural signals